-HISTORY: Adopted by the Board of Trustees of the Village of Brockport 1-5-1976 by L.L.
-No. 1-1976.
-Amendments noted where applicable.]
+HISTORY: Adopted by the Board of Trustees of the Village of Brockport 1-5-1976; amended in its entirety 5-7-2018 by L.L.
+No. 3-2018.
+Subsequent amendments noted where applicable.

 - FREESTANDING SIGN